lyinAndy0917/lyinAndy0917.github.io/content/post/LQR/index.md

 - **Quadratic:** because the cost function is quadratic
 - **Regulator:** because the goal is to stabilize the system

+# Modeling
+In LQR problems, having a linear model is a must.

+The linear model might be from a nonlinear model that is linearized around an operating point.

+And the building of this nonlinear model is ususally based on the lagrangian dynamics of the system.

 # Finite Horizon LQR
 - Why "**finite horizon**"? **A:** because the cost function is defined over a **finite time horizon**
 - The goal is to reach a desired goal $x_g$ in finite time